edxmorgan/floating-KinDyn/README.md

 and a point cloud.
 Reference limits for the Alpha manipulator are defined in `usage/alpha_reach.py`, and a precomputed sample cloud is stored in `usage/workspace.npy`.

-## Generated artifacts
-Several notebooks can export C code and shared libraries for embedded deployment.
-These generated files are not tracked in the repository and should be produced locally.

 ## References
 - Roy Featherstone. *Robot Dynamics Algorithms*.
 Kluwer, 1987.
 - M. W. Spong, S. Hutchinson, M. Vidyasagar. *Robot Modeling and Control*.
 Wiley, 2006.